-- √ Preliminary Performance
+- ✓ Preliminary Performance

-- √ Broad Outlook
+- ✓ Broad Outlook

-- √ Investment Implications
+- ✓ Investment Implications

 - " Favored Choices

 - " The Cash Indicator

-INVESTMENT OUTLOOK SUMMARY FAVORED CHOICES EQUITY U.S. " equity income, insurance, technology, quality value Global " dividends, emerging markets xChina, quality FIXED INCOME short-duration commercial mortgage-backed securities and Treasuries , defined-maturity core fixed income, taxable munis ALTERNATIVES equity option overlay strategies

-^{}areas that we are tactically emphasizing.
+INVESTMENT OUTLOOK SUMMARY FAVORED CHOICES EQUITY U.S. " consumer discretionary, communication services, growth, insurance, technology, quality Global " dividends, emerging markets xChina FIXED INCOME intermediate-duration asset-backed securities, corporates, mortgage-backed securities, defined-maturity core fixed income, taxable munis ALTERNATIVES equity option overlay strategies areas that we are tactically emphasizing.
 This material is for informational purpose only.
 Investments discussed may not be suitable for all investors.
 No part of the authors' compensation was, is, or will be directly or indirectly related to the specific views contained in this report.
 Information provided is obtained from sources deemed to be reliable; but is not represented as complete, and its accuracy is not guaranteed.
 The information and opinions given are subject to change at any time, based on market and other conditions, and are not recommendations of or solicitations to buy or sell any security.
 Opinions and forecasts expressed herein may not actually occur.
 Past performance is not indicative of future results.
 The securities identified and described may not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.

-- √ Preliminary Performance
+- ✓ Preliminary Performance

-- √ Broad Outlook
+- ✓ Broad Outlook

-- √ Investment Implications
+- ✓ Investment Implications

-- √ Favored Choices
+- ✓ Favored Choices

 - " The Cash Indicator